 More often than not I use all the bones and carcass leftover from a chicken roast.
-However if you want you can just buy the chicken frames (preferably organic) and use two frames/carcasses.
+However if you want you can just buy the chicken frames (preferably organic) and use two – four frames/carcasses.

 3 tablespoons of Apple cider Vinegar

-Filtered water (preferable, but if not available just use what you usually drink)
+3 litres of filtered water (preferable, but if not available just use what you usually drink)

 Kelp Salt (Pacific Harvest) – 1 tsp of kelp salt is a great way of adding additional iodine into your broth or himalayan rock salt.

 Roast the carcasses in the oven for 20 minutes for added flavour but not essential.

 Place the carcasses into a large stockpot and cover them with filtered water.
 You can fill the water to the top of the pot, but keep in mind this will affect concentration so this should be done according to your preference.

 Add apple cider vinegar to the pot (this helps remove minerals from the bones).

 Bring the pot to a boil and remove any scum that rises to the top.